andrea-thomas-bl/mrqPage/README.md

 # mrqPage
 Review page
-zip in in contains all the styling, images and page html
+zip in it contains all the styling, images and page html